weepotty/weepotty/README.md

 - 📄 More about my story: [Here](https://www.shonachan.com/)

-- ⚡ Fun fact: **I spent the first half of my life in Singapore and the second half in the UK.
-This means I love both laksa and tea & toast.**
+- ⚡ Fun fact: I spent the first half of my life in Singapore and the second half in the UK.
+This means I love both laksa and tea & toast.
+Not together though 🙃

 <h3 align="left">Connect with me:</h3>
 <p align="left">